-You have fou LLC taxation options; a partnership, disregarded entity, or an S or C corporation.
-It is important to keep in mind when you form an LLC there is a big difference between an LLC managed by managers or by members.
+You have four LLC taxation options; a partnership, disregarded entity, or an S or C corporation.
+It is important to keep in mind that there is a big difference between an LLC managed by managers or members when you form an LLC.
 It is possible for an LLC that is managed by managers to have one manager and still be taxed as a partnership.
 How?
 It may have one manager and more than one member.

 What are the LLC taxation options default rules?
 A newly formed domestic entity will automatically be classified as a partnership for tax purposes if it has two or more members unless an election (form 8832 as a regular corporation or 2553 to be taxed as an S corporation) is filed to classify the entity as an association (and thus taxable as a corporation).

 If the entity has a single member, it will not be treated as an entity separate from its owners for federal tax purposes, unless an election is filed to classify that organization as an association.

 Conclusion: if you have two partners, the LLC will be taxed as a partnership.
 If you have two members and you want the LLC to be taxed as an S corporation, you must file form 2553 to make the Federal S election.
 If you have a single-member LLC, the default rule is to be taxed as a disregarded entity, like a sole proprietorship.
 If you want the single-member LLC to be taxed like an S corporation, then you would file form 2553.

 It is common for a single owner business to start with an LLC disregarded for tax purposes with all the profits and losses flowing to schedule C, and as the business becomes more profitable, consider filing the 2553 election with the IRS to help save on self-employment taxes on profits.